konstruktoid/hardening/README.md

 Log in.
 Select a Grub2 password (using `grub-mkpasswd-pbkdf2`).
 Download the script using `git clone https://github.com/konstruktoid/hardening.git`.
-Change the configuration options in the `ubuntu.sh` file and last but not least run the script, `sudo bash ubuntu.sh`.
+Change the configuration options in the `ubuntu.cfg` file and last but not least run the script, `sudo bash ubuntu.sh`.

 ##Configuration options
 `FW_ADMIN="127.0.0.1"`  The IP address that will be able to connect with SSH.